 Last Updated on September 22, 2020 by Heather Hart, ACSM EP, CSCS

-Ask any runner what the key to running success is and they will tell you: happy feet.
-Alright, perhaps there is a bit more to the sport of running, but comfortable feet can truly make or break your running experience.
-As any seasoned runner will tell you, having the appropriate running socks is as vital as having proper fitting sneakers.
-Unfortunately the importance of choosing the right socks is often (and understandably) overlooked by new or inexperienced runners, who may view socks as a second-thought accessory.
+Of course there is quite a bit more to the sport of running, but comfortable feet can be the difference between a great run and a miserable one.
+As any seasoned runner will tell you, having the best running socks specifically for your feet is as vital as having proper fitting sneakers.
+Unfortunately the importance of choosing running socks is often (and understandably) overlooked by new or inexperienced runners, who may view socks as a second-thought accessory.

 If you take nothing else away from this post, remember this: cotton is not a runners friend.